pwr-Solaar/Solaar/docs/index.md

 - KDE/Kubuntu: if some icons appear broken in the application, make sure you've properly configured the Gtk theme and icon theme in KDE's control panel.

-- Some devices using the [Nano Receiver][nano] (which is very similar to the Unifying Receiver) are supported, but not all.
-For details, see [docs/devices.md](https://pwr-solaar.github.io/Solaar/devices).
+- For details on devices using the Nano receiver see [docs/devices.md](https://pwr-solaar.github.io/Solaar/devices).

 - Running the command-line application (`bin/solaar-cli`) while the GUI